HKU-MedAI/HERGen/README.md

 It results in two annotations:
 `mimic_annotation.json` and `longitudinal_mimic_annotation.json` for original MIMIC-CXR and longitudinal MIMIC-CXR respectively.

+The preprocessed annotation files can also be downloaded in [this link](https://drive.google.com/drive/folders/1jaBZ4KfvcA0dWnGMEdjHkv-8zYNstyk1?usp=sharing).

 ## Train HERGen
 We are using curriculum learning to conduct training in three stages: